 The ATE program recognizes the need to develop an integrated approach to technician education that will define and disseminate the critical knowledge and skills required to support the advanced technology industries in the US.
-To facilitate this integrated approach, the ATE program will support up to ten centers.
-A center may be supported in the following areas: Advanced Manufacturing Technologies, Agricultural

-Technologies, Biotechnology, Energy Technologies, Environmental Technologies, Engineering Technologies, Information Technologies, Security Technologies, and Micro- and Nano-Technologies.
-Proposals may be considered for an emerging advanced technology field that is not included in the previous list, if that field has a high potential for career opportunities for two-year IHE graduates.
+To facilitate this integrated approach, the ATE program will support a center in each of the following areas: Advanced Manufacturing Technologies, Agricultural Technologies, Autonomous Technologies, Biotechnology, Energy Technologies, Environmental Technologies, Engineering Technologies, Information Technologies, Security Technologies, and Micro- and Nano-Technologies.
+Proposals may be considered for an emerging advanced technology field that is not included in the previous list, if that field has a high potential for career opportunities for twoyear IHE graduates.